sriniopsmx/aws-config-for-spinnaker/create-aws-resources/README.md

 # Create AWS resources required for Spinnaker

-a) Resouce creation is done via a terraform script.
+- Resouce creation is done via a terraform script.
 If you don't have terraform installed on your laptop, please install it by following the instructions https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli.
-b) The terraform script must be executed using credentials of a user with certain permissions.
+- The terraform script must be executed using credentials of a user with certain permissions.
 See the folder user-acc-config for the instrucsions.
-c) It creates a user(**ROL-Spinnaker-Managing-User**), role(**ROL-Spinnaker-Managed-Role**) and Policy(**spinnaker_non_eks_policy**) for Spinnaker to use AWS resources.
+- It creates a user(**ROL-Spinnaker-Managing-User**), role(**ROL-Spinnaker-Managed-Role**) and Policy(**spinnaker_non_eks_policy**) for Spinnaker to use AWS resources.

 1. Edit terraform script: Serach and replace YOUR-ACCOUNT-ID with your AWS account ID
 2. Execute terraform script by following these steps: